ankitects/anki-manual/src/deck-options.md

 are used for optimization.

-You can also optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right corner of the deck options window, then choosing "Optimize All Presets".
+You can also optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right corner of the deck options window, then choosing **Optimize All Presets**.

 **Evaluate FSRS Parameters**

-You can use the "Evaluate" button to see metrics that show how well the parameters fit your review history.
+You can use the **Evaluate** button to see metrics that show how well the parameters fit your review history.
 Smaller numbers indicate a better fit to your review history.

 Log loss doesn't have an intuitive interpretation.
 RMSE (bins) can be